Shreyansh1775/Data-Analytics-Lab/README.md

 Simplified learning rate: averaging keeps the gradient value in range, which helps in tuning the learning rate and ensures stability during gradient descent.

-Numerical stability: averaging prevents the cost and gradient from becoming large, which could lead to numberical instability during computation
+Numerical stability: averaging prevents the cost and gradient from becoming large, which could lead to numberical instability during computation.